nqmn/adddosdn/dataset_generation/MAIN.md

 3.  **Data Collection and Dataset Creation:**
     *   **Concurrent Flow Statistics Collection:** Simultaneously with traffic generation, the script continuously queries the Ryu controller's REST API (`/flows` endpoint) to collect real-time flow statistics.
 This data is saved to `main_output/flow_features.csv`.
     *   **PCAP Processing:** For each generated PCAP file:
-        *   It performs an integrity check to ensure the PCAP is valid.
+        *   It performs an integrity check to ensure the PCAP is valid using `verify_pcap_integrity`.
-        *   It validates and fixes any timestamp inconsistencies within the PCAP.
+        *   It validates and fixes any timestamp inconsistencies within the PCAP using `validate_and_fix_pcap_timestamps`.
-        *   It extracts network features and applies appropriate labels (e.g., 'normal', 'syn_flood') based on the traffic type.
+        *   It extracts network features and applies appropriate labels (e.g., 'normal', 'syn_flood') based on the traffic type using `enhanced_process_pcap_to_csv`.
 This process generates temporary CSV files.
     *   **Packet-Level Dataset Consolidation:** All temporary labeled packet-level CSV files are concatenated into a single, comprehensive dataset.
     *   **Final Packet-Level CSV:** The combined packet-level dataset is saved as `main_output/packet_features.csv`.
+    *   **Label Verification:** The `verify_labels_in_csv` function is used to ensure the correctness and consistency of labels in the generated CSV files.

 4.  **Cleanup:**
     *   Gracefully terminates the Ryu controller process.